-CERTAIN ADDITIONAL INFORMATION RELATING TO MAF HOLDING
+CERTAIN ADDITIONAL INFORMATION RELATING TO MAJID AL FUTTAIM HOLDING

-MAF Holding is registered as a limited liability company in Dubai (with register number 534314) under UAE Federal Law No. 8 of 1984 (as amended) as applicable to commercial companies and was incorporated on 20 May 2002.
+Majid Al Futtaim Holding is registered as a limited liability company in Dubai (with register number 534314) under UAE Federal Law No. 2 of 2015 as applicable to commercial companies and was incorporated on 20 May 2002.

-MAF Holding has been incorporated for a term of 50 years expiring in May 2052, which term shall be lengthened or shortened by resolution of the general assembly of MAF Holding in accordance with its Articles of Association (the MAF Holding Articles).
-The MAF Holding Articles provide that MAF Holding shall be dissolved:
+According to its Memorandum of Association, Majid Al Futtaim Holding has been incorporated for a term of 50 years expiring in May 2052, which term shall be automatically renewed for similar periods unless otherwise determined by resolution of the shareholders of Majid Al Futtaim Holding.
+Such term may be lengthened or shortened by resolution of the shareholders of Majid Al Futtaim Holding.

+Majid Al Futtaim Holding's Memorandum of Association provides that Majid Al Futtaim Holding shall be dissolved:

-- unless renewed upon the expiry of its 50-year term; - upon fulfilment of the objectives for which it was created; - upon merger of MAF Holding into another company; - if shareholders holding 75 per cent. of MAF Holding's capital decide in the general assembly to terminate the term of MAF Holding: - if all or most of MAF Holding's assets have been damaged in such a manner that the remaining assets cannot be invested productively; or - if MAF Holding is dissolved pursuant to a court decision.
+- unless renewed upon the expiry of its term; - upon fulfilment of the objectives for which it was created; - upon merger of Majid Al Futtaim Holding into another company; - if shareholders holding 75 per cent. of Majid Al Futtaim Holding's capital decide in the general assembly to terminate the term of Majid Al Futtaim Holding; - if all or most of Majid Al Futtaim Holding's assets have been damaged in such a manner that the remaining assets cannot be invested productively; or - if Majid Al Futtaim Holding is dissolved pursuant to a court decision.

-MAF Holding changed its name from Majid Al Futtaim Group LLC to Majid Al Futtaim Holding LLC on 18 January 2011.
+Majid Al Futtaim Holding changed its name from Majid Al Futtaim Group LLC to Majid Al Futtaim Holding LLC on 18 January 2011.

-MAF Holding's address and telephone number are PO Box 91100, Dubai, UAE and +971 (0)4 209 4657, respectively.
-This is also the address of each member of the MAF Holding Board and senior executive management.
+Majid Al Futtaim Holding's address and telephone number are P.O.
+Box 91100, Dubai, UAE and +971 (0)4 209 4657, respectively.
+This is also the address of each member of the Majid Al Futtaim Holding Board and senior executive management.

-CERTAIN ADDITIONAL INFORMATION RELATING TO MAF PROPERTIES
+CERTAIN ADDITIONAL INFORMATION RELATING TO MAJID AL FUTTAIM PROPERTIES

-MAF Properties is registered as a limited liability company in Dubai (with register number 41429) under UAE Federal Law No. 8 of 1984 (as amended) as applicable to commercial companies and was incorporated on 5 February 1994.
+Majid Al Futtaim Properties is registered as a limited liability company in Dubai (with register number 41429) under UAE Federal Law No. 2 of 2015 as applicable to commercial companies and was incorporated on 5 February 1994.

-MAF Properties has been incorporated for a term of 50 years expiring in February 2044, which term shall be lengthened or shortened by resolution of the general assembly of MAF Properties in accordance with its Articles of Association (the MAF Properties Articles).
-The MAF Properties Articles provide that MAF Properties shall be dissolved:
+According to its Memorandum of Association, Majid Al Futtaim Properties has been incorporated for a term of 99 years expiring in February 2093, which period may be lengthened or shortened by resolution of the shareholders of Majid Al Futtaim Properties.

+Majid Al Futtaim Properties' Memorandum of Association provides that Majid Al Futtaim Properties shall be dissolved:

-- unless renewed upon the expiry of its 50-year term; - upon fulfilment of the purposes for which it was created; - upon merger of MAF Properties into another company; - if shareholders holding 75 per cent. of MAF Properties' capital decide in the general assembly to terminate the term of MAF Properties; - if all or most of MAF Properties' assets have been damaged in such a manner that the remaining assets cannot be invested productively; or - if MAF Properties is dissolved pursuant to a court decision.
+- unless renewed upon the expiry of its term; - upon fulfilment of the purposes for which it was created; - upon merger of Majid Al Futtaim Properties into another company; - if shareholders holding 75 per cent. of Majid Al Futtaim Properties' capital decide in the general assembly to terminate the term of Majid Al Futtaim Properties; - if all or most of Majid Al Futtaim Properties' assets have been depleted in such a manner that beneficial investment of the remainder of the assets, if any, is impracticable; or - if Majid Al Futtaim Properties is dissolved pursuant to a court decision.

-MAF Properties' address and telephone number are PO Box 60811, Dubai, UAE and +971 (0)4 294 2444, respectively.
-This is also the address of each member of MAF Properties' Board and senior executive management.
+Majid Al Futtaim Properties' address and telephone number are P.O.
+Box 60811, Dubai, UAE and +971 (0)4 294 2444, respectively.
+This is also the address of each member of Majid Al Futtaim Properties' Board and senior executive management.